SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/fiori-ui.md

     ![ui-generated-msg](../images/fiori-ui/ui_generated.png)

+4. Joule creates a  SAP Fiori application using the List Report template in SAP Fiori Elements, with a local CAP  service as the data source

-4. Go to **Explorer**.
+5. Go to **Explorer**.
 In the **app** folder, check that the following folder structure is generated.

     ![fiori-ui](../images/fiori-ui/app_folder.png)

-5. Choose **Run and Debug** to start the application.
+6. Choose **Run and Debug** to start the application.

     ![run-app](../images/fiori-ui/run-app.png)

-6. The application is started and opens in a new tab.
+7. The application is started and opens in a new tab.
 Choose the SAP Fiori application tile to view the user interface.

     ![open-app](../images/fiori-ui/webapp_ui.png)

-7. The list report page opens in new tab.
+8. The list report page opens in new tab.
 Choose **Go** to view the list of incidents.

     ![list-report-page](../images/fiori-ui/UI_listpage.png)

-8. Choose one of the incidents.
+9. Choose one of the incidents.
 The incident details are displayed.

     ![object-page](../images/fiori-ui/Incident-object-page.png)

-9. To stop the running application, choose the **Disconnect** icon at top of the screen.
+10. To stop the running application, choose the **Disconnect** icon at top of the screen.

     ![stop-preview](../images/fiori-ui/stop_preview.png)